Micha-ohne-el/DeeplKt/readme.md

 ### Usage checking

 DeeplKt allows you to check the current usage of the API limits.
+You can get the usage in absolute values (used, limit, available), or as a percentage (0 to 1).

 ### Automatic Request Retrying